Arithmetic Properties modulo powers of $2$ and $3$ for Overpartition $k$-Tuples with Odd Parts: Concluding Remarks

 \section{Concluding Remarks}

 \begin{enumerate} \item Theorem \ref{thm:equality} looks ripe for a combinatorial proof.
 We leave this as an open problem. \item Can we extend Theorem \ref{singlemodcong} to the $\opt_{2k+1}(n)$ function? \item There are other candidates for a result like Theorem \ref{thm:mf-1}.
-For instance, using some of the identities in the proof of Theorem 10 in \cite{SSS} there might be some results for $\opt_4(n)$. \item It is evident that changing the values of $i$ and $r$ in equation \eqref{eq:nu} we can also prove numerically several more cases of Conjecture \ref{conj2i}, but we refrain from doing this, as it is just a matter of computing power. \item Based on strong numerical evidence, we pose the following conjectures. \begin{conjecture} For all $i,j\geq 1$ and $k$ not a multiple of $2$ or $3$, we have
+For instance, using some of the identities in the proof of Theorem 10 in \cite{SSS} there might be some results for $\opt_4(n)$. \item Based on strong numerical evidence, we pose the following conjectures. \begin{conjecture} For all $i,j\geq 1$ and $k$ not a multiple of $2$ or $3$, we have

 \end{conjecture}

 \begin{conjecture} For all $i\geq 1$ and $j$ not a power of $2$, nor a multiple of $2$ or divisible by $3$, we have

 \end{conjecture}